ocrmypdf/OCRmyPDF/docs/introduction.rst

 Ghostscript also imposes some limitations:

 * PDFs containing JBIG2-encoded content will be converted to CCITT Group4 encoding, which has lower compression ratios, if Ghostscript PDF/A is enabled.
+* PDFs containing JPEG 2000-encoded content will be converted to JPEG encoding, which may introduce compression artifacts, if Ghostscript PDF/A is enabled.

 OCRmyPDF is currently not designed to be used as a Python API; it is designed to be run as a command line tool. ``import ocrmypf`` currently attempts to process the command line on ``sys.argv`` at import time so it has side effects that will interfere with its use as a package.
 The API it presents should not be considered stable.